IsaacBryce/IsaacBryce/games.md

 permalink: /games/
 ---

 Spare Time Development is an art and design studio based out of the far north of New Zealand.
-Designed to display online artistic musings ranging across platforms and media.
+Designed to display online artistic musings ranging across platforms and media.Using free and open source software for creation whenever possible.

 For a closer look at some of my learning works check out my [itch.io][itch.io] page at [https://sparetimedev.itch.io/][itch.io]